Auranis/HighDigitSAMs/README.md

 ## Current features

+### SAMP/T Complex
+This is the ground version of the Aster series of missiles.
+These also exist on ships like on the British Type 45 destroyer.
+For a battery you need the MGE, ME, MC, one of the radars and of course at least one launcher.
+One battery can have up to 8 launchers IRL.
+## Radars
+There is the ARABEL radar which is most common but has lacking performance for ballistic intercepts There is also the Ground Fire 300 radar which has greatly increased performance and just much better
+## Missiles
+Modeled right now are the Aster 30 Block 1, Block 1NT and Block 2 Block 1 is good up to 20km in altitude and 120km in range Block 1NT gives it a better seeker and possibly a better booster increasing the altitude coverage to 25km and the range to 150km
+Block 2 is completely different and more akin to the US' THAAD.
+It can intercept targets up to 300km away and up to 100km in altitude keep in mind that this has to be modeled within DCS' restrictions so its not entirely accurate to what it could do IRL

 ### S-300PMU-1 (SA-20A Gargoyle) Complex
 This upgraded version of the S-300 added ABM capability and the long range 48N6 missile to the advanced S-300 complex.
 All components labelled as SA-20A in the mission editor.